enaburekhan/calculator-app/README.md

 # PROJECT: Calculator-Milestone-5
-This project milestone involves creating a use state in the App function for building the calculator for Math Magicians Inc. The properties total, next, and null were initialize to a useState of 'null'.
+This project milestone involves creating a use state in the App function for building the calculator for Math Magicians Inc. The properties total, next, and operation were initialize to a useState of 'null'.

  ## Live Demo: